virtual-labs/engineers-forum/migration-process.md

 ## Purpose
-  This document defines the experiment migration process that should be followed by the developers of the lab while requesting for creation of experiment repositories on github.
+  This document defines the experiment migration process that should be followed by the developers of the lab while migrating the source code to virtual-lab organization on GitHub.
-  The roles and responsibilities of the various parties involved in the migration process is also discussed in detailed in the document.
+  The roles and responsibilities of the various parties involved in the migration process is discussed in detailed in the document.

 ## Motivation
-  A well defined migration process will help maintain a consistent user experience and enable experiment-authors to focus on the content.
-Consolidated information regarding all the deployments will also facilitate reporting.
+   Migrating the source code of the experiments to virtual-labs organization on Github will help maintain a single, consolidated, common, open source version controlled lab and experiment repositories.

 ## Audience
   The target audience for this document is the hosting team at CPE, IIITH and all the lab authors and owners who want to avail the migration service provided by Central Platform Engineering Team (CPE), IIITH team.
-## Definitions and Pre-requisites
-  Virtual Labs migration process will require certain prerequisites to be met by the experiments that need to be hosted.
-The following paragraphs define terminologies used during the migration process.

-## Migrating Phase 3 experiment repository sources to virtual-labs Github organization
+## Migrating Phase 3 experiment repository sources to virtual-labs GitHub organization

    VLEAD and the institute requesting the migration of Phase 3 experiment repository sources to virtual-labs